-Although New Zealand is relatively free from aquatic pests and diseases, it's important we're ready for possible biosecurity threats.
+Compared to other countries, New Zealand is relatively free from aquatic pests and diseases.
+However, it's important that we're ready for possible biosecurity threats.
 Once pests and diseases are introduced into waterways, it can be difficult to stop them spreading.

 - prevent the introduction of pests and diseases

 - respond quickly and effectively if they do get into our waterways.

 Biosecurity guidance for aquaculture farmers